YiChuan0712/CSI_project_summer_2021/README.md

 # CSI_project_summer_2021
-a WiFi CSI project with friends.
+A WiFi CSI project with friends.

 Admittedly it was my first serious project in college, but it's RUBBISH, literally.